laurentj/slimerjs/API.md

 # Main differences with PhantomJS 1.8.1

-* You can load flash content if the plugin is installed in your Firefox installation
 * webpage.sendEvent() for key events is more consistent.
 In phantomJS, there are [several issues](http://code.google.com/p/phantomjs/issues/detail?id=1094)
 * The webserver object has more methods to configure it easily

-* And of course, SlimerJS does not implement yet all the PhantomJS API
+Of course, since SlimerJS is still under developpement, the other main difference is that SlimerJS does not implement yet all the PhantomJS API.
+Help us!

 # Command-line arguments and options